ServiceInnovationLab/smartstart-frontend/README.md

 The test files have the suffix `.test.js` and should be located alongside the files they test.

+## Local development

+You will be unable to use functionality which requires the SmartStart backend, e.g. logging in or using the BRO form.

+1. Clone the repository from https://gitlab.catalyst.net.nz/lef/smartstart-frontend
+2. Install Node version *6.x* by following the instructions at [https://nodejs.org/](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions)
+Note: Node is not required in production but it is required to make the build.
+3. `cd smartstart-frontend`
+4. `npm install`

 ## Using local test data

 Alternatively, you can run a variant of these commands to use a local data